melsimpson1023/gemstone_web/README.md

 5. added a sign-in form in my html
 6. added a change-password form in my html
 7. added sign-out form in my html
+8. created my app.js and added what I want to show and hide
+9. created my api.js for users to sign-up, sign-in, change password, and delete